 Sometimes you just want to escape!
 Thinking about wild camping can be more fun than the actual experience…unless you get the equipment right.
-There’s no better way to enjoy it than getting out there with the bare minimum.
+There’s no better way to enjoy it than getting out there with the bare minimum of camping gear.
 And that means a decent bivvy tent or a bivvy hammock.

 Off-ground bivvy hammocks

 For us, this is one of the best options, providing you get a flat bed hammock.
 You can read a full review of these bivvy hammocks.

 One of our favourites is the Amok Draumr 3.0 with bug net.
 So neat, small and easy to put up.
 It’s got two BIG advantages.
 You can sleep flat rather than bent in the middle, and if you pull two straps, it instantly converts into a comfortable hanging chair.
 It has a removable zip-closure mosquito net that sits well above your head.
 Your camping mat needs to be slipped into the special sleeve, which keeps the hammock flat and provides insulation.